dina103333/product-managment/README.md

 ### Running the Project

-1. Clone the repository to your local machine using `git clone`.
+1. Clone the repository to your local machine using `git clone https://github.com/dina103333/product-managment.git`.

 ### Running the Test Cases